imb-lcd/2022_ftwmodel/README.md

    Estimate a wave speed based on the kymograph generated from time-lapse images.
-   An example image (~2GB) can downloaded from: https://figshare.com/ndownloader/files/46021953
+   An example image (~2GB) can downloaded from: https://figshare.com/ndownloader/files/46021953 and put the file into the img folder.

 5. Vector field analysis